 Toss in your favorite sauce and serve.

 This is by far my favorite method.
 All it needs is regular ole chicken wings.
-No flour, no corn starch, just oil (and seasoning duh).
-Frying your wings naked keeps them perfectly moist and juicy while letting the outside of the wing to harden, creating a crispier surface – it is a very similar to the result of searing and braising meats.
+No flour, no corn starch, just oil and seasoning.
+Frying your wings naked keeps them perfectly moist and juicy while letting the outside of the wing harden, creating a crispier surface – it is very similar to the result of searing and braising meats.

 Start with buttermilk and two eggs.
 If you want a sweeter flavor, add a little honey to this batter!
 (Don’t tell anyone I told you, that’s an old southern fried chicken secret.)
 Whisk together, then add your chicken wings.
-Let that marinate for about 30-45 minutes in the fridge, while you make your flour-based, flavorful mixture.
+Let it marinate for about 30-45 minutes in the fridge and make your flour-based, flavorful mixture in the meantime.

 When the wings get spicy, cool it down with a margarita.
 Here are the best margarita machines for your home.

 Actually, *place* it like it’s hot.
 The oil will be extremely hot at this point, so be very careful not to get burned.
 Fry your wings in batches of 5-10, depending on how big your pan is.

 It usually takes about 10 minutes to cook chicken all the way through and get the desired golden-brown color.
 If you want super crunchy skin, keep it in a little longer, but keep an eye on it so it doesn’t burn!
 To protect everything you own from becoming covered in grease, get a splatter screen.